-Prior to the passing of the 1907 Ōtaki and Porirua Empowering Act, the Porirua Land was vested in the Porirua College Trusts Board and the Ōtaki land in the New Zealand Mission Trusts Board which had conducted a school on the land and which also held under a separate crown grant adjacent land for Mission purposes including the site of Rangiatea Church and the present Te Wānanga-o-Raukawa Campus.
+Prior to the passing of the Ōtaki and Porirua Empowering Act, the Porirua land was vested in the Porirua College Trusts Board and the Ōtaki land in the New Zealand Mission Trusts Board.
+The Mission Trusts Board had conducted a school on the land and, under a separate Crown grant, also held adjacent land for Mission purposes, including the site of Rangiatea Church and the present Te Wānanga o Raukawa campus.

 In 1935-1936 it sold 100 acres to the Broadcasting Authority.
 This left 375 acres unsold at the time of the passing of the 1943 Act.
 In 1955-1956, the Crown took 89 acres for housing.
 This reduced the Porirua land to 284 acres in 1975.
-In 1976 the Crown brought the remaining lands from the Board, and in the same year the Board acquired 7856m of land at Mohuia Crescent, Porirua.
+In 1976 the Crown brought the remaining lands from the Board and in the same year the Board acquired 7856m of land at Mohuia Crescent, Porirua.

-The hostel building and school building, constructed in 1909, have great representative significance as it is part of over 150 years of Māori education on the current site of the Ōtaki and Porirua Trusts Board offices, Tūroa Kohanga Reo and the Te Wānanga-o-Raukawa Campus.
+The hostel building and school building, constructed in 1909, have great representative significance as it is part of over 150 years of Māori education on the current site of the Ōtaki and Porirua Trusts Board offices, Turoa Kohanga Reo and the Te Wānanga o Raukawa campus.

-The two buildings were built by the Ōtaki and Porirua Trusts Board from an educational endowment set up in 1848 by local Māori, who gifted the land, and who worked in partnership with Governor Sir George Grey and Anglican Bishop, George Selwyn.
+The two buildings were built by the Ōtaki and Porirua Trusts Board from an educational endowment set up in 1848 by local Māori who gifted the land and who worked in partnership with Governor Sir George Grey and Anglican Bishop, George Selwyn.

 In 1903 the original hostel and school were burned down.
 In 1907 the administration of the endowment was taken from the Church Missionary Society and given to the newly formed Ōtaki and Porirua Trusts Board.
-The Ōtaki and Porirua Empowering Act 1907 enabled the trust to build a new hostel and classrooms.
+The Ōtaki and Porirua Empowering Act 1907 enabled the Trust to build a new hostel and classrooms.

-The plans for the new facilities were drawn up by architect Ernest Coleridge, and the buildings were built by James Craig.
+The plans for the new facilities were drawn up by architect Ernest Coleridge and the buildings were built by James Craig.
 The new facilities were opened by the Governor General Lord Plunket on 4 October 1909.
-When built, the school building was described as having accommodation for a 100 students in two large classrooms, and an assembly hall.
+When built, the school building was described as having accommodation for a 100 students in two large classrooms and an assembly hall.
 The school operated for a further 30 years before it was closed in 1939.

-The old school building situated on Te Rauparaha Street, Ōtaki is currently leased to Tūroa Kohanga Reo.
-The hostel building, housing the Board offices and Boardroom is part of a shared arrangement as part of the Boards lease to Te Wānanga-o-Raukawa.
+The old school building situated on Te Rauparaha Street, Ōtaki is currently leased to Turoa Kohanga Reo.
+The hostel building, housing the Board offices and Boardroom is part of a shared arrangement as part of the Boards lease to Te Wānanga o Raukawa.